thompsizzle/cloud-infrastructures/AWS/S3_hello_world/README.md

 ![version](https://img.shields.io/badge/aws%20provider%20version-4.39.0-blue)

-# AWS EC2 Hello World with Auto Scaling Group and Load Balancer
+# AWS S3 Hello World static website

 ## Description

-Creates an AWS infrastructure with two EC2 instances, which displays Hello World.
-These two EC2 instances are managed by an auto scaling group.
-A load balancer is associated with the auto scaling group to distribute traffic evenly between instances.
-Returns the DNS name of the load balancer to the terminal.
+Creates a S3 bucket configured to host a static website.
+A bucket policy is added which is required for the static website to be accessible to the public.
+An index.html file is uploaded to the bucket as an object to act as the home page of the static website.

 ## Installation and Usage